 5. Failing to Monitor Reactions Once Your Ads are Live

-Like the famous adage of Murphy’s law, “whatever can go wrong, will go wrong," so be prepared.
-Even with proper processes of internal proofreading and editing in place, you can’t just launch and “set and forget” an ad.
-Carefully monitor them for reactions, both positive and negative.
+Even with proper processes of internal proofreading and editing in place, ads should be monitored after launch.
+Carefully watch for reactions, both positive and negative.
 It will provide you with a sense of whether your post is a hit or a miss.

 If there is blowback for some reason, you can always retract the ads and start immediate damage control before social media gets out of hand.
 Not monitoring the progress of any campaign creates the potential for loss of time, money, confidence, and customers.

 Social Media Done Right